Kostya47/CV/Kostiantyn_Yakhnych.md

 That's what helped me:
 - books (C.Caner, R.Culbertson, L.Copeland, R.Savin);
 - some online courses (Codecademy, QATestLab, Universarium, Stepic, SoloLearn, etc.);
-- a lot of useful articles and materials that cover a whole world of software development;
+- a lot of useful articles, videos and other materials that cover a whole world of software development;

 **Dates:** from Sep, 2008 – till June 2011
 **Institution:** Higher professional college No 7 (Kremenchuk)